Apr 23, 2025

 A loan maturity date tells you the number of months you’ll be making payments, helping you set a reliable budget.
 In this way, the maturity date gives you an understanding of how the loan affects both your immediate and long-term financial planning.

 Before you apply for a loan, it’s important to understand how a maturity date may affect your monthly payments.
 A shorter repayment term typically increases the amount you pay each month, while a longer repayment term may lower the amount.
 The maturity date may also affect the interest rate you are charged.
-In many cases, longer loans may have higher interest rates.
+Longer loans may have higher interest rates.

 Choosing the right repayment term is vital as you plan your budget.
-You might think about using the Discover® Personal Loans calculator to estimate how much you’ll pay each month as you adjust your repayment terms.
+For example, if you’re applying for a Discover® personal loan, you can use our personal loan calculator to estimate how much you’ll pay each month based on the repayment terms you choose.

 How does a loan maturity date work?